mvallerie/sbt-scage-plugin/README.md

 By default, the most recent version is selected (the plugin will be updated for each version of Scage).

+Please note that you might have to run "update" task twice to get some problematic dependencies (mainly phys2d), this is a normal behaviour.

 Example
 -------